Governed delegated payments

 Functional scope

-ButlerPay is a governed way to do what already happens — without local card storage, without fragile paper consent, and without losing the discretion expected in luxury service.
+ButlerPay is a governed way to do what already happens — with explicit consent, secure tokenisation, scoped roles, and a complete audit trail — preserving the discretion expected in luxury service.

 Discovery workshop